 Definitely, you don’t need to respond to all competitors with repricing all the time.
 Even they are selling the same products.
-It’s because there’re many factors affecting a consumer makes a final decision, instead of only by pricing.
-For example, you don’t need to lower product pricing when some competitors on the result page don’t have any threatening.
-They are such as selling second hands, or out of stock, or not an FBA member.
+It’s because there’re many factors affecting a consumer making a final decision, instead of only by pricing.
+For example, you don’t need to lower product pricing when some competitors on the result page don’t have any threats.
+They are such as selling second hands, out of stock, or not an FBA member.

-Informed.co AI platform provides you the ability to exclude what factors even the same products with lower pricing appearing in the same page result.
+Informed.co AI platform provides you the ability to exclude what factors even the same products with lower pricing appear in the same page result.

 Secondly – Optimise Product Cost

 Inventory management is a key part of an Amazon seller because you are not willing to suffer from cash flow issues and lose money due to purchasing too many goods in advance and stored in stock.
 Worse than that, your product selling might underperform, or products exceed the expiry date which causes you to lose money.
 Even the camera accessory might not have an expiry date, but unexpected additional stock fees still charge you more cost.